adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/image/v1/image/readme.md

 ## Features

 * Linkable to content pages, external URLs or page anchors
-* Allows an icon identifier to be configured for rendering an icon
 * Personalization fields from Adobe Campaign
 * Ability to define image width
 * HTML ID